Getting started with Workbot for MS Teams by Workato

 Recipes are automated workflows built by users that can span multiple apps.

-Each recipe comprises of a Trigger and one or more Actions that are carried out when a trigger event occurs.
+Each recipe contains a Trigger and one or more Actions that are carried out when a trigger event occurs.

 # Workbot commands

-Commands allow you to run recipes from Teams.
-These recipes can then perform actions in your apps (for example, creating new ServiceNow tickets, listing Salesforce opportunities).
+Commands allow you to run recipes from Microsoft Teams.
+Recipes can then perform actions in your apps, for example, creating new ServiceNow tickets or listing Salesforce opportunities.

 Command recipe A recipe configured with a 'newissue' Workbot command